DimaYevdosyuk/rsschool-cv/cv.md

 **Discord** DimaYevdosyuk

 ### About Me ###
 I am working at Belorussian NPP.
 I am married and I have 2-year dauther.
 I am user of Windows 7 still yeat.
 Sometimes I play in D&D as a half-orc warrior.
 I am started learning in RSSchool for expand my skills.
 New knowledge and skills let me created some interesting progects.
-For example, I want created app for players in D&D
+For example, I want created app for players in D&D.

+### Skills ###
+* HTML5
+* CSS
+* Git
+*JavaScript